 But, with the rise and advance of technology, especially teleconferencing and telework, the times for remote teams have come, and we’re making good use out of it.

 As we saw with the recent crisis, remote work made it possible to preserve public health without taking a full stop.

 It is clear that remote working positions are not only those which fall into the category of customer service jobs.
 We can find them in such sectors as Computer and IT, Medical and Health, but Sales and Education as well.

 The company culture and remote work

 What can be considered a healthy company culture?

-In a nutshell – a healthy company culture nurtures values like empathy and inclusivity.
-Every employee should feel empowered enough to reconnect with his/her team, coworkers and the organization itself.
+In a nutshell – a healthy company culture nurtures values like empathy and inclusiveness.
+Every employee should feel empowered enough to reconnect with his/her team, coworkers, and the organization itself.
 This is the way you create an atmosphere where it’s only natural to help others, learn consistently from each other and collaborate cohesively as a team.

 In this day and age, an innovative, empathetic, and inclusive companies are the ones that are thriving.
 In light of that, remote work looks like a huge opportunity.

 According to the American Psychological Association, there’s also an increase in job satisfaction while working remotely.
 And the number of companies that are noticing this is also increasing.
 In the U.S. alone, there has been an incredible 159% increase in the number of people who work remotely – and that is just between 2005 and 2017.